ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review and update the system message handling in the `_generate_response` method of `MockClaudeClient`.
    - Status: Partially implemented, but issue persists.
 Further refinement needed.

-3. Test Case Mismatch (Medium Likelihood)
+3. Inconsistent Response Prefix (Medium Likelihood)
-   - The test case for system messages might not be aligned with the current MockClaudeClient implementation or expected Claude API behavior.
+   - The response generation logic may be adding "Hello!" to non-Shakespearean responses, interfering with the Shakespearean prefix.
-   - Validation: Review and update the `test_system_message` test case to ensure it matches the expected behavior.
+   - Validation: Review the response generation logic to ensure "Hello!" is not added to Shakespearean responses.
    - Status: To be investigated.

 4. Logging Inadequacy (Medium Likelihood)
    - The current logging might not provide enough information to diagnose the issue with system message handling.
-   - Validation: Enhance logging in MockClaudeClient, particularly for system message processing.
+   - Validation: Enhance logging in MockClaudeClient, particularly for system message processing and response generation.
    - Status: Partially implemented, further enhancements needed.

-5. Pact Contract Definition Issue (Low Likelihood)
+5. Test Case Mismatch (Low Likelihood)
-   - The Pact contract definition for system messages might not accurately represent the expected Claude API behavior.
+   - The test case for system messages might not be aligned with the current MockClaudeClient implementation or expected Claude API behavior.
-   - Validation: Review Pact contract definitions for system messages and ensure they match the latest Claude API documentation.
+   - Validation: Review and update the `test_system_message` test case to ensure it matches the expected behavior.
    - Status: To be investigated if other hypotheses don't fully resolve the issue.

 ## Next Steps

-1. Implement Consistent Shakespearean Response Generation
+1. Refine Shakespearean Response Generation
    - Update the `_generate_response` method in MockClaudeClient to consistently generate Shakespearean responses when a system message indicates Shakespearean language.
    - Ensure that Shakespearean responses always start with "Hark!" regardless of the model used.
+   - Remove any "Hello!" prefix from Shakespearean responses.

-2. Refine System Message Handling
+2. Enhance System Message Handling
    - Improve the system message detection and processing in the `_generate_response` method.
    - Implement a more robust check for Shakespearean language instructions in system messages.

-3. Enhance Logging
+3. Improve Logging
    - Add more detailed logging for the decision-making process in `_generate_response`.
-   - Log the content of system messages and the resulting response style chosen.
+   - Log the content of system messages, the detected language style, and the resulting response style chosen.

+4. Implement Solution
+   - Update the `_generate_response` method in `src/mock_claude_client.py` to address the identified issues.
+   - Enhance logging throughout the method for better debugging.

-4. Re-run Tests
+5. Re-run Tests
    - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the remaining issue.
    - Analyze the test results and identify any remaining issues.

-5. Test Case Review
-   - If necessary, review and update the `test_system_message` test case to ensure it aligns with the expected behavior of the updated `MockClaudeClient`.

-6. Pact Contract Review
-   - If issues persist, review the Pact contract definitions for system messages to ensure they accurately represent the expected Claude API behavior.

-We will proceed with implementing consistent Shakespearean response generation, refining system message handling, and enhancing logging.
-Then, we will re-run the tests to verify the changes.
+We will proceed with implementing these changes and then re-run the tests to verify the solution.
 # Test Problem Analysis and Progress

 ## Problem Description